swcarpentry/make-novice/_episodes/09-conclusion.md

 > ## Creating an Archive
 >
-> Add new rules, update existing rules, and add new macros to:
+> Add new rules, update existing rules, and add new variables to:
 >
 > * Define the name of a directory, `zipf_analysis`, to hold all our
 >   code, data, plots and the Zipf summary table.
 > * Copy all our code, data, plots and the Zipf summary table to this
 >   directory.
 > * Create an archive, `zipf_analysis.tar.gz`, of this directory.
 The